 This Health care in Crete page is from the Living in Crete section of the Completely Crete website.

 Crete has, in our opinion, excellent health care facilities.
-Our experience of using the services of Crete dentists, doctors in Crete and emergency treatment at the hospital have been extremely good.
-And in all cases the staff, the standard of service given, cleanliness and up-to-date facilities exceed those offered by the UK health service.
+The staff, the standard of service given, cleanliness and up-to-date facilities sometimes exceed those offered by the UK health service.

 British and other EU nationals are entitled to free medical services under the reciprocal health care agreements by using the